appium/appium-mac2-driver/README.md

 label | Element's label value.
 Could be empty | 'my label' title | Element's title value.
 Could be empty | 'my title' identifier | Element's accessibility identifier.
 Could be empty | 'identifier' value | The value could be different depending on the actual element type.
-For example, text fields might have their text context there and sliders would contain the float position value, while switchers would have either `1` or `0` | '1.5'
+For example, text fields might have their text context there and sliders would contain the float position value, while switches would have either `1` or `0` | '1.5'

 These attribute values could be retrieved from the page source output and then used for elements location.
 See https://developer.apple.com/documentation/xctest/xcuielementattributes?language=objc for more details on each attribute.